okta/okta-aspnet/docs/aspnetcore-mvc.md

 | OnAuthenticationFailed    | No           | The event invoked if exceptions are thrown during request processing. |

 You can store these values (except the events) in the `appsettings.json`, but be careful when checking in the client secret to the source control.

+> Note: You can use the [The Org Authorization Server](https://developer.okta.com/docs/concepts/auth-servers/#org-authorization-server) for common use cases such as adding authentication to your MVC Application or checking user's profile, but the access token issued by this Authorization Server cannot be used or validated by your own applications.
+Check out the [Okta documentation](https://developer.okta.com/docs/concepts/auth-servers/#org-authorization-server) to learn more.